Wave-induced drift in third-order deep-water theory: The water wave problem and Hamiltonian formulation

 The shorthand notation $\omega_{i\pm j}$ is used to denote $\omega(k_i \pm k_j) = \sqrt{g |k_i \pm k_j|}.$

 We can write the cubic components of the free surface elevation as

 The velocity potential at the free surface, $\psi$, is obtained from \eqref{eq:Inv-Transf-psi} via an identical procedure.

-The corrections contained in the second-order and third-order free surface elevation essentially change the wave shape.
+The contributions of the second-order and third-order free surface elevation change only the wave shape.
 The resulting harmonics of the form $\exp(i(\xi_i \pm \xi_j))$ behave as waves with wavenumber $k_i \pm k_j$ and frequency $\Omega_i \pm \Omega_j,$ but because these sums and differences do not satisfy the dispersion relation they are referred to as ``bound waves", in contrast to the free waves of \eqref{eq:zeta1}.
-The well-known impact of these bound waves on sharpening the crests and flattening the troughs is shown in Figure \ref{fig:Bichromatic-free-surface-constituents} for a bichromatic sea, together with the effect of the third-order frequency correction \eqref{eq:Omega} on the wave phases.
+The impact of these bound waves on sharpening the crests and flattening the troughs is shown in Figure \ref{fig:Bichromatic-free-surface-constituents} for a bichromatic sea, together with the effect of the third-order frequency correction \eqref{eq:Omega} on the wave phases.
+We also note the important effect of the difference harmonic terms $k_i-k_j$ in creating a ``set-down" below the crest, see \cite{VandenBremer2019}.